jerryhong21/sc-take-home-assessment-take-home-2025/blog.md

 #### Tradeoffs discussion
 The tradeoffs of using this data strucutre are apparent - the benefit is efficiency, especially in consideration for other operations whilst the downside is added complexity, and implementation maintenance to ensure data structures are updated appropriately.

+Another major benefit is scalability, hierarchical relationships will be able to perform better with deep hierarchies and a larger database as opposed to a flat slice.